bpisano/network-kit/README.md

 ### Key Features

-1. **Separation of Server and Request**: NetworkKit distinguishes between server configuration and request creation allowing each request to reside in its own file.
-This modularity is beneficial for managing various server environments, including development, preproduction, and production.
+1. **Separation of Client and Request**: NetworkKit distinguishes between client configuration and request creation allowing each request to reside in its own file.
+This modularity is beneficial for managing various client environments, including development, preproduction, and production.
 2. **Modern Request Body Construction**: The `HttpRequest` protocol simplifies the process of defining HTTP methods, headers, query parameters, and body content.
 3. **Automated Refresh Token Management**: NetworkKit simplifies access token handling through the `AccessTokenProvider` protocol.
 Efficiently manage token refreshes, ensuring consistent and secure communication with APIs.
 4. **Per-Request Error Handling**: Define custom error behaviors and contextual descriptions for specific status codes.